Friday, March 25, 2016

 VW Bug - a Mexican Vocho

 Bugs!
-They are everywhere on the island; painted in an array of fun colours the quirky Vochos, the Volkswagen Beetles, are affordable for basic transportation, work vehicles, and occasionally trucks.
+They are everywhere on the island; painted in an array of fun colours, the quirky Vochos, the Volkswagen Beetles, are affordable for basic transportation, work vehicles, and occasionally trucks.

-From 1961 when the first Vochos were assembled in Mexico, until the end of the production of this body-style in 2003, over two million were made in Mexico.
+From 1961, when the first Vochos were assembled in Mexico, until the end of the production of this body style in 2003, over two million were made in Mexico.

-In recent years they have been replaced by the more convenient four-door Nissan Tsuru.
+In recent years, they have been replaced by the more convenient four-door Nissan Tsuru.

 Perla's Vocho - Paquita

-Probably one of the most visible Vochos on Isla Mujeres is owned by Leslie Woodbridge, or as she says, owned by her large Labrador, Perla.
+One of the most visible Vochos on Isla Mujeres is owned by Leslie Woodbridge, or as she says, owned by her large Labrador, Perla.

 Rob Herrin and Michelle Butler - road trip in Vocho

-Although she was named by Leslie Woodbridge, Paquita previously belong to part-time islanders Rob Herrin and Michelle Butler.
-During the period that they owned the little Vocho, they once drove her on a nine-hour adventure to Valladolid via the backroads, stopping along the way to swim in the quiet, relatively unknown cenotes and eat in the little family-owned cafés.
+Although she was named by Leslie Woodbridge, Paquita previously belonged to part-time islanders Rob Herrin and Michelle Butler.
+During the period they owned the little Vocho, they once drove her on a nine-hour adventure to Valladolid via the backroads, stopping along the way to swim in the quiet, relatively unknown cenotes and eat in the little family-owned cafés.
 Rob says he still misses Paquita’s quirky personality.

 David Daniel and Ocho Vocho

 Diane and David Daniel own a relatively young Vocho, built in 1998.
 The silver-coloured car is named Ocho Vocho, so I’m going out on a limb here and am guessing this one is a male.
-As with everything metal eventually things rust and corrode.
+As with everything metal, eventually things rust and corrode.
 The driver’s side window hand crank frequently falls off; the securing pin has rusted through.
 The gas gauge is intermittent, leaving the driver to guess at how much fuel might be in the tank.
 Ocho Vocho’s resident gecko occasionally rides on the hood of the car, the wind blowing in its face, squeaking: Yahoo!
 What a ride!

 Adrian with Sweet Lips

 And then there is Sweet Lips!
 She allows Adrian and Stacey Ralph to drive her when it suits her.
-Being a young-at-heart, older woman Sweet Lips has a few missing, and not quite original parts.
-There is only one windshield wiper, and a side window that was until very recently was a plastic laundry bag duct taped to the car.
+Being a young-at-heart, older woman, Sweet Lips has a few missing and not quite original parts.
+There is only one windshield wiper, and a side window that was, until very recently was a plastic laundry bag duct taped to the car.

-To roll up the other window pliers are required, and the left turn signal works sporadically despite numerous new bulbs and fuses.
+To roll up the other window, pliers are required, and the left turn signal works sporadically despite numerous new bulbs and fuses.
 When the bottom rusted away and the car battery dragged on the topes a piece of plywood was pressed into service as a new floor.
-The most recent indignity for this aging temptress occurred when her steering wheel ceased functioning, and she was taken to a car doctor for a checkup.
-Sweet Lips will be kicking up her heels for a few more fun-filled years.

 Announcements